Enabling an integrated and connected pharmacy workforce:

 Community pharmacy teams are NHS service providers and must be recognised as such.
 They should have access to support and benefits, including mental health and wellbeing support, in the same way as other primary care providers contracted to deliver NHS services.

-A sustainable future for pharmacy:
+Building a sustainable future for pharmacy:

 - Promote and invest in the pharmacy profession as an attractive career choice